Research News

 Comparison between the modeled present-day 3D mantle plume structure and geological observations.
 The upper surface shows continental topography, while white regions show continental shelves, seamounts, island arcs, and other geological features.
 Orange isosurfaces represent mantle plumes, while gray isosurfaces indicate subducting slabs deeper than 300 km.
 (Image by IGG)

-The model reveals that the formation and evolution of both linear, well-organized seamount chains and isolated scattered seamounts are closely associated with asthenospheric thermal anomalies generated by mantle plumes originating from the core-mantle boundary.
+Using computer simulations, the researchers analyzed the spatiotemporal behavior of deep-rooted mantle plumes and their role in generating volcanism within ocean basins.
+They noted that the formation and evolution of both linear, well-organized seamount chains and isolated scattered seamounts are closely associated with higher temperatures in portions of the asthenosphere—a region of the upper mantle.
+These areas of higher temperature, called asthenospheric thermal anomalies, are generated by mantle plumes originating from the core-mantle boundary.

-During subsequent evolution, mantle plumes may split either from their lower-mantle roots or within the mantle transition zone, generating secondary mantle plumes.
-This process further increases the number of modeled hotspots and creates favorable conditions for the formation of additional seamount chains.
+The simulations showed that during subsequent evolution, mantle plumes could split either from their lower-mantle roots or within the mantle transition zone, generating secondary mantle plumes.
+This process further increased the number of modeled hotspots and created favorable conditions for the formation of additional seamount chains.

 The hot material associated with these plumes can persist within the asthenosphere over geological timescales, gradually migrating and dispersing under the influence of mantle convection.
-The modeled temperatures of these residual thermal anomalies show a significant linear correlation with observed seamount elevations at corresponding locations.
+The modeled temperatures of these residual thermal anomalies show a significant linear correlation with the elevations of seamounts observed at corresponding locations.

-These results suggest that asthenospheric thermal anomalies can generate numerous small and scattered seamounts, confirming that such thermally anomalous regions serve as "seamount brewing zones".
+These results suggest that asthenospheric thermal anomalies can generate numerous small and scattered seamounts, supporting the idea that such thermally anomalous regions serve as "seamount brewing zones."

 Significant spatiotemporal correlations between mantle plume-induced asthenospheric thermal anomalies and observed seamount occurrences. (a–f) Background colors denote asthenospheric temperature anomalies at different evolutionary stages.
 Green dots mark the paleo-emplacement locations of observed seamounts. (g) Locations and elevations of all identified seamounts. (h) Relationship between observed seamount elevations and modeled present-day thermal anomalies directly beneath each seamount.
 The red line represents the mean thermal anomaly, and the black line denotes the linear regression fit. (i) Probability distribution of modeled thermal anomalies for different seamount-elevation classes.
 (Image by IGG)